enkidevs/curriculum/JavaScript/Node/handling-event-errors.md

 ---
 ## Practice

-Which of the following is emitted by the global event emitter object?
+What event type is emitted by the global event emitter object?
 ???

 * `uncaughtException`